At least 13 killed in north Yemen clashes - security source

 Yemen's interim President Abd-Rabbu Mansour Hadi has been struggling to restore order and meet the demands of the country's rival groups since his predecessor, veteran strongman Ali Abdullah Saleh, was forced out of office in 2012.

 On Wednesday, the U.N.
-Security Council authorised sanctions against anyone in Yemen who obstructs the country's political transition or commits human rights violations but stopped short of blacklisting any specific individuals.
+Security Council authorized sanctions against anyone in Yemen who obstructs the country's political transition or commits human rights violations but stopped short of blacklisting any specific individuals.

-(Reporting by Khaled Abdullah in Sanaa; Additional reporting and writing by Rania El Gamal in Dubai, editing by David Evans)
+(Reporting by Khaled Abdullah in Sanaa; Additional reporting and writing by Rania El Gamal in Dubai)